cse-labs/res-edge-labs/labs/res-edge-labs/kustomize/README.md

 Application teams often want to deploy new versions of their app(s) to a growing subset of clusters.
 Res-Edge uses [Kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/), `Groups`, `Namespaces`, and `Applications` to provide `ring deployments`.

-The `Groups`, `Namespaces`, and `Applications` are entities in the Res-Edge Data Service.
-Res-Edge provides `GitOps Automation` to merge the entities via `GitOps` (Flux).
+The `Groups`, `Namespaces`, and `Applications` are objects in the Res-Edge Data Service.
+Res-Edge provides `GitOps Automation` to merge the objects via `GitOps` (Flux).
 Kustomize further transforms the manifests used by GitOps for deployment.

 ## Kustomize Overview